wealth42/nick-fury/README.md

 #### 2. Creating the Environment

-> PLEASE NOTE that Expo has already been installed in this project, no need to execute the given instructions.

 - Open command prompt and navigate to the desired folder where you want to save the project.
   Use `cd ` for navigation in Windows or access your desired folder